Shop Pre On Amazon Fresh

 On the flip side, non-GMO food and food with the Non-GMO Project Verified label can be grown using any practices that don’t involve genetic modification.
 So, non-GMO food might be certified organic, and it might not be – you have to check the label to be sure.

 In addition, the labels on a package might not always tell the full story.
-For example, many products on the market that come from small, independent farmers are produced 100% organically, but because the USDA Certified Organic seal is not free, the cost may be prohibitive for those farmers to be able to use the seal on their products, or there may be other reasons they’ve chosen not to go through organic certification.
+For example, many products on the market that come from small, independent farmers are 100% organic.
+Still, because the USDA Certified Organic seal is not free, the cost may be prohibitive for those farmers to be able to use the seal on their products, or there may be other reasons they’ve chosen not to go through organic certification.

 Take Pre, for example.
-We source our beef from thousands of small farms in New Zealand and Australia, some of which have not gone through an organic review.
-That’s why – despite sourcing from farms who hold themselves to the highest of standards, to produce top quality, pasture raised, grass fed and finished beef without added antibiotics, added hormones or GMOs – Pre beef does not bear the USDA Certified Organic stamp.
+We source our beef from thousands of small farms in New Zealand and Australia, some of which have yet to go through an organic review.
+That’s why – despite sourcing from farms who hold themselves to the highest standards to produce top quality, pasture-raised, grass-fed, and finished beef without added antibiotics, added hormones, or GMOs – Pre beef does not bear the USDA Certified Organic stamp.

-In addition, while organic varieties of some foods may be preferable, we at Pre have found that most organic beef hasn’t met our taste standards, and it certainly isn’t consistent.
+In addition, while organic varieties of some foods may be preferable, at Pre have found that most organic beef hasn’t met our taste standards and isn’t consistent.
 Also, being labeled organic doesn’t guarantee that the beef is pasture raised or raised with care – two characteristics that we care a lot about.
-Not to mention, you can feed animals organic corn and organic grain and qualify as organic meat.
-But Pre cattle do not eat any corn or grain, ever.
+You can also feed animals organic corn and organic grain, which qualify as organic meat.
+But Pre's cattle do not eat any corn or grain, ever.

-Because of this, we decided to go a different route and find the best pasture-raised, grass fed and grass finished beef we could find that brings both a consistent, delicious beef eating experience and the health benefits that consumers like you want.
+We decided to go a different route and find the best pasture-raised, grass-fed, and grass-finished beef.
+Our beef brings both a consistent, delicious beef-eating experience and the health benefits.

 Organic and non-GMO, like most food labels, are meaningful but don’t tell the full story.
 There are countless other factors that might impact that food’s overall quality and place in your diet.